300/500-Hour Yoga Teacher Training Overview

 Integrating the Wisdom of Holistic Practices to Benefit our Communities and the World

-The intention for this 300/500-Hour Yoga Teacher Training is to advance the knowledge base, teaching skill set and personal practice of Yoga and integrated Ayurveda.
+The intention for this 300/500-Hour Yoga Teacher Training is to advance the knowledge base, teaching skill set and personal practice of Yoga, Mindfulness and integrated Ayurveda.
 Realizing our spiritual journey is the fulfillment of joyful purpose, each student learns through direct experience the sacred science of yoga and holistic practices that support the fundamental presence of ‘being’.
 With this information, we go out and do the work that we were given to do.

 The 300/500-Hour Yoga Teacher Training requires the completion of 3 modules + practice:

 • Yoga for Health, Wellness & Vibrant Living (HWVL): 8 classes, once a month on a Saturday

 • The Spiritual Path of Yoga (SPY): 8-Day Retreat